rashmirrajashekara/docs/docs/quick-start-guides/Foundational & Workload Security - Containerization/10Appendix.md

 ### Multi-node

-In order to cleanup and setup fresh again on multi-node with data,config from previous deployment
+In order to cleanup and setup fresh again on multi-node without data,config from previous deployment

 ```shell
 #Purge all data and pods,deploy,cm,secrets